Why leave a gift in your will?

 How do I leave a bequest?

 Leaving a bequest is a simple process that your solicitor can implement for you.
-Once you have provided in your Will for your loved ones, your solicitor can add a gift to our service.
-If you already have a Will and just want to update it, your solicitor can provide a Codicil document for this purpose, which you will need to date and sign.
-To see the wording to give to your solicitor to update your Will, CLICK HERE.
+Once you have provided for your loved ones, your solicitor can add a gift to our service.
+If you already have a will and just want to update it, your solicitor can provide a Codicil document for this purpose, which you will need to date and sign.
+To nominate the Auckland Rescue Helicopter for your bequest the suggested wording for you will would be:

-By leaving a bequest, you will automatically be welcomed into our Supporter for Life (SFL) legacy program.
-You will receive a welcome pack, a badge to wear with pride, and get invited to our annual Christmas morning tea at the helicopter base.
+By leaving a bequest, you will automatically be welcomed into our Legacy Supporter program.
+You will receive a welcome pack, a badge to wear with pride, and get invited to our annual events.
 You will receive a quarterly update of what has been happening with our service and get invited to other events throughout the year.
-The Supporter for Life program is our way of thanking you for your future support of us.
+The Legacy Supporter program is our way of thanking you for your future support of us.

-If you would like to know more, please call:
+If you would like more information or have any questions please call:

 Ph: (09) 950 7222